Corregimiento: Captaincy General of Guatemala

 The corregimiento of Totonicapán and Huehuetenango was a division under the Audiencia of Guatemala from 1547 to 1678, when it was reorganised as an alcaldía mayor.

 Present-day corregimientos

 Colombia

 The corregimientos of Colombia are smaller units than the historical ones.
-The word is used for the population centers that don't reach the level of municipality.
+The word is used for the population centers that do not reach the level of municipality.
 They are thus under a municipality or a department.

 Panama

 The corregimientos of Panama are district subdivisions.
 They are led by the Representante de Corregimiento, also known as a corregidor.